OliverinMelb/openvsx/Publishing-Extensions.md

 npx ovsx create-namespace <name> -p <token>
 ```

-Creating a namespace does _not_ automatically give you the exclusive publishing rights.
-Initially, everyone will be able to publish an extension with the new namespace.
-If you want exclusive publishing rights, you can [claim ownership of the namespace](./Namespace-Access).
+Creating a namespace does _not_ automatically assign you as verified owner.
+If you want the published extensions to be marked as _verified_, you can [claim ownership of the namespace](./Namespace-Access).

 #### 5. Package and upload